furansa/gazola-ml-python-rest/README.md

 Artificial Intelligence and Machine Learning.

-Along with the prediction endpoint it's also available a specific endpoint for the model documentation and a Swagger interface as well.
+Along with the prediction endpoint it's also available a specific endpoint for the model documentation and a Swagger/OpenAPI interface as well.

 The system is deployed using Docker to make it self-contained and allow scalability across multiple environments.